Egon Hartmann: Career as architect and city planner

 From 1950 to 1954, Hartmann worked for the city and town planning office of Thuringia, becoming its chief architect in 1951.
 During this time he designed a high-rise government office building in Erfurt now used by the Landtag of Thuringia.
 This was the first high-rise building in East Germany outside of East Berlin.

 In 1951, he won the contest to design the Stalinallee in Berlin.
 However, Richard Paulick was appointed lead planner, and eventually, only block B was based on Hartmann's designs.
+His overall plan, while reminiscent of Stalin-era designs for Moscow, is very similar to plans from 1915 for the Straße des 18.
+Oktober boulevard in Leipzig that leads to the Monument to the Battle of the Nations.
 In 1954, he did not return from a vacation in Austria, but went to West Germany and took up a position as city planner in Mainz, where he worked among other things on a concept for the post-war reconstruction of the city.
 In 1958, he won a second prize in a West German competition to plan the reconstruction of Berlin, the same prize level as Hans Scharoun and beating Le Corbusier, whose entry was not ranked.
 Having been sidelined and with his urban planning initiatives not supported in Mainz, Hartmann moved to Munich in 1959, where he became city director of constructions in 1964 and worked until his retirement in 1976.
 He was one of the main planners of the Neuperlach satellite district.